 Popular ferry routes between the major Thai islands

 These are the 12 most-booked routes.
-Each card shows the fastest option; slower car ferries are usually cheaper.
+Each card shows the fastest option.
+Slower car ferries are usually cheaper.

 Gulf of Thailand